Animated presentation maker for instant videos | HeyGen

 Voice and narration control

 Add natural voiceovers to your animated presentation using text-based narration.
-Adjust tone, pacing, and language to suit formal pitches, training sessions, or educational talks without re-recording audio.
+Adjust tone, pacing, and language to match formal pitches, training sessions, or educational talks without having to re-record audio.

 Visual motion without slide editing

 HeyGen applies animation, transitions, and emphasis without complex timelines.
-Your animated presentation feels dynamic and modern while remaining easy to update by editing text.
+Your animated presentation feels dynamic and modern, while still being easy to update just by editing text.

 Multi-language presentation output